 If resource contention is caused by network requests (like a DDoS attack against a web application), you may be able to disable the service or block traffic at the firewall from the Recovery Console.
 This may allow enough room for you to assess the impact of the situation and implement mitigation strategies or consider scaling your deployment.

 If you cannot log in from the Recovery Console, the last resort option is to power cycle or reboot the Droplet.
-Depending on the cause of the resource exhaustion, this may simply hit the same environment or initially support a connection that gives an
+Depending on the cause of the resource exhaustion, this may hit the same environment or initially support a connection that gives an

 Unable to fork process error when you attempt to run a command.
 Catching the Recovery Console or SSH connection to the Droplet after a reboot but before it becomes unresponsive is key to troubleshooting the root cause.